SkanUJkod/SkanUJkod/tool-reports/sonarqube.md

   - **Server**: Handles web requests, processes analysis data, and serves the GUI.
   - **Database**: Stores configuration settings, analysis results, and historical data.
   - **Scanners**: Tools like SonarScanner perform code analysis and send the results to the server.
-- **Repository Organization**:
-  The source code is organized into subdirectories corresponding to these core components.
-Tools like UML diagram generators can help visualize the module relationships.

 ### 4.2 Input Representation